UniVerseCorp/AudioFlare-Harmony/README.md

      - **Rate Limiting**: Control application scaling by limiting the number of received requests.

 - **Learning and Exploration**:
-   - Audioflare serves as a template for learning and working with Cloudflare AI workers.
+   - Audioflare Harmony serves as a template for learning and working with Cloudflare AI workers.
    - Users can explore the functionality of different Cloudflare AI workers excluding the Image Classification or Text Embedding workers as they are not integrated due to their irrelevance to the audio use case.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This project was built in 2023 using the following technologies.
+This project was built in 2024 using the following technologies.

 - ![React][React]
 - ![Next.js][Next.js]